What to do

 Open daily for dinner from 5 p.m.

-A warm, inviting ambience and friendly, professional, service come together to create an authentic Santa Barbara wine country dining experience.
-The menu features dishes such as maple-glazed duck breast & confit of thigh, butter poached lobster on mascarpone risotto, and the trio of sea scallops with chilled seared carpaccio & pickled radish.
+A warm, inviting ambiance and friendly, professional, service come together to create an authentic Santa Barbara wine country dining experience.
+The menu features gourmet dishes whose very descriptions will make your mouth water.

 Open daily from 5 p.m. to 9 p.m.

 Dates: mid-June 2022

 The Summer Solstice Parade started in 1974 as a birthday celebration for well-known local artist and mime Michael Gonzales.
 Today in addition to the parade the festival includes concerts, street food, and arts and crafts vendors.
 A colourful art festival celebrating the beginning of summer!

 Old Spanish Days Fiesta

 This festival honours the history, customs, and traditions of the Native American, Spanish, Mexican, and early American settlers that comprise the rich cultural heritage of Santa Barbara through authentic music and dance.
 Thousands of visitors from around the world come to the festival to participate in various activities and learn about these fascinating cultures.

 city on a human scale where life is good; we would have liked to have stayed longer

 (Translated by Google) Great city, nicer than Los Angeles, boutique for shopaholics, beachfront not to be missed and sunset to photograph.